-The Department of Communication offers a Master of Arts degree in Communication with three concentrations: Health Communication, Organizational Communication, and a general M.A. degree with no designated track, which allows students to create their own specializations under the guidance of program faculty.
+The Department of Communication offers a Master of Arts degree in Health Communication, a Master of Arts degree in Organizational Communication and a general Master of Arts Degree in Communication with no designated track allowing students to create their own specializations under the guidance of program faculty.
 The Master’s program consists of thirty credit hours that include core courses and electives in a student’s area of specialization, culminating with his/her choice of a master’s thesis, a major research project, or comprehensive exams.
 Placements are available in some of the most prestigious private, non-profit, and governmental organizations in the area.
 Courses are offered year-round, and students can enroll on a full or part-time basis.
 In addition, the Department offers Certificates of Graduate Study (CGS) in a variety of specific and general areas of professional communication.
 To earn a Certificate of Graduate Study, individuals must complete a coherent set of four courses chosen under the guidance of a faculty member.

-Students graduating with an M.A. degree in Communication from Bryant University should be able to:
+Students graduating with an Master of Arts degree in Communication from Bryant University should be able to:

 - Identify current issues and trends impacting the field of Communication;